 Subdivision Review Fees

-When submitting a final plat for recording purposes, please include a minimum of four paper copies with a minimum size of 11" x 17".
+When submitting a final plat for recording purposes, please include at least four (4) paper copies with a minimum size of 11" x 17".